Originate/exosphere/website/tutorial/part_2/part_2a/04_html_server.md

 ## Booting up the application

+With all files in place, the Exosphere CLI has all the information to set up our application.
+Let's have Exosphere run our application for us:

 ```
 exo run
 ```

-With all files in place, the Exosphere CLI has all the information to set up our application.
-Let's have Exosphere run our application for us:
+The output should look something like:

 ```
 >>> docker-compose --file run_development.yml up --build